Representation theory of mirabolic quantum $\mathfrak{sl}_n$: Abstract

 \section{Abstract}

-We show that the mirabolic quantum group $MU(n)$ is a comodule algebra over the quantized enveloping algebra $\uvsln$, and use this structure to give a complete classification of its finite dimensional representations.
-We also explicitly describe the correspondence between the irreducible finite dimensional representations of $MU(n)$ and the ones for the mirabolic Hecke algebra, given by the mirabolic quantum Schur-Weyl duality.
+We show that the mirabolic quantum group $MU(n)$ is a comodule algebra over the quantized enveloping algebra $U_v(\mathfrak{sl}_n)$, and use this structure to give a complete classification of its finite dimensional representations.
+In particular, we explicitly describe the construction of all irreducible finite dimensional representations of $MU(n)$ and show that the category of finite dimensional representations is semisimple.
+A crucial step involves constructing and analyzing Verma-type universal representations of $MU(n)$.